Challenge level: 3 out of 5

 Ladies, step up for your favourite charities and join us for a once-in-a-lifetime challenge across the Jordan Desert, from the beautiful Dead Sea to the ancient, hidden city of Petra.
 Trekking from one iconic World Heritage Site to another with our Bedouin guides, we’ll discover the local culture and legends of this unspoiled landscape, while getting fit and making new friends.

-By day, we’ll make our way along ancient trails through awesome mountains, valleys and vast, baron expanses and past stunning canyons and waterfalls.
+By day, we’ll make our way along ancient trails through awesome mountains, valleys and vast, barren expanses and past stunning canyons and waterfalls.
+The terrain may be tough, but the incredible panoramas are more than worth the work out!
 By night, we’ll rest in Bedouin camps and choose to sleep in tents or under a sky full of more stars you have ever seen in your life.

 This women-only challenge ends with a day exploring Petra and gaining brilliant insight into the city’s fascinating history, carved into the desert mountains.

 Our Jordan Desert Trek is phenomenally popular and sells out very quickly every year.
 Not only do we have an incredible trekking leader with an abundance of experience and insight into the desert; but we also have two doctors accompanying us for the entire challenge, along with friendly Bedouins, porters and a group of challenge guides.

 Read up on what you can expect from this challenge and check out our fab interview with our Desert Guru here.

 Places for our Step by Step challenge will go faster than shooting stars, so please register soon to avoid deserting yourself from this life changing opportunity.

 This trek is an Open Challenge – this means you have the option to self fund your participation and there is no minimum fundraising requirement.
 You are, of course, more than welcome to commit to a minimum sponsorship target instead and fundraise for a charity, hospice or animal sanctuary of your choice; but it's completely up to you.